Tina-otoge/blog/_posts/2018-03-15-getting-into-voltex-1-basics-and-menus.markdown

 Pressing **both of the FX** will bring up the sorting and advanced options menu.
 There, you can change the sorting option using any of the **VOL**s knobs.
 Example of sorting options are: Level, Song name, Release date.
-From their you can also configure advanced options like the gauge type (hp bar).
+From there you can also configure advanced options like the gauge type (hp bar).
 Select an option using **one of the FX** and configure it using the **BT**s.
 More about advanced options in a future article.
 Press **both of the FX** again or